 Most of my new kits come via Ebay, but often it's a case of seeing what's available at a reasonable price rather than shopping for specific kits.
 I had a long break from building too and in my mind kits should still be £5 - 6, so everything looks expensive now. http://mclaren-models.com prices aren't bad compared with some of the competition, and they're one of the few selling AMT kits.

 Those white/red line Firestones were found in late '60s AMT annuals.
 Could be the first issue with the Pepper Shaker box art?
 I think that was the last with the original custom parts: http://public.fotki.com/drasticplasticsmcc/mkiba-build-under-c/amt-instructions/automotive-cars--pi/chevrolet/1951-1960/amt-57-chevy-pepper/

 Some people seem to be conflating objective criticism with outright rejection...
 I am happy these trucks have been released, but it doesn't mean I have to accept all the flaws.
 I have both kits and I will build them, but I'll also be correcting things which shouldn't need correcting.
 From plowboy's comparison, it seems pretty obvious that those parts were derived from the old AMT tooling.
+Remember, the first test shots had the same Dana axle as the AMT kits as well.
 Would you really expect to see exactly the same parts breakdown and exact same shape moulded parts locators (look at the block/trans locator and the top of the carb)?
 That's a big coincidence on kits tooled 40 years apart by different companies.
 Compare with the FE engines in the AMT '66/'67 Fairlane and Comet, or the '60 Starliner - those are streets ahead in detail.